Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/getting_started_with_vin.rst

 * Complete the *VIN™* installation procedure on each system.
 * On each system, open three CLI sessions.
 * Since each system will have it's own IP address, deemed ``<ip_1>`` and ``<ip_2>`` for this example, it is imperative to determine and record it.
-* Run ``ifconifg`` in one of the CLI sessions.
+* Run ``ifconfig`` in one of the CLI sessions.
 Note: if this feature is not installed a message will appear recommending that ``sudo install net-tools`` be run.
 If this is the case, run this command and re-run ``ifconfig`` to generate an output similar to the one below.

 .. figure:: images/getting_started_with_vin/linux/ifconfig_results.png
   :scale: 100